albertz/commandergenius/alienblaster/readme.txt

 SDL_ListModes()[0] will always return native screen resolution.
 Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1.
 Software surfaces may be of any size of course (but you don't want to do expensive memcpy).

+Alternatively, SDL 1.2 is available too, you may use it with SW video as usual, however if you want HW acceleration there are few restrictions: you cannot currently blit SW surface to screen, it should be only HW surface, also alpha-surfaces seem to not work (did not check it thoroughly) - you still can use per-surface alpha.
+Basically your code should be like:

+// Init HW-accelerated video
+SDL_SetVideoMode( 640, 480, 16, SDL_DOUBLEBUF | SDL_HWSURFACE );
+// Load graphics
+SDL_Surface *sprite = IMG_Load( "sprite.png" );
+// Set pink color as transparent
+SDL_SetColorKey( sprite, SDL_SRCCOLORKEY, SDL_MapRGB(sprite->format, 255, 0, 255) );
+// Create HW-accelerated surface
+SDL_Surface * hwSprite = SDL_DisplayFormat(sprite);
+// Set per-surface alpha, if necessary
+SDL_SetAlpha( hwSprite, SDL_SRCALPHA, 128 );
+// Blit it in HW-accelerated way SDL_BlitSurface(hwSprite, sourceRect, SDL_GetVideoSurface(), &targetRect);
+// Wrong, blitting SW surfaces to screen not supported SDL_BlitSurface(sprite, sourceRect, SDL_GetVideoSurface(), &targetRect);
+// Wrong, copying from video surface not supported SDL_BlitSurface(SDL_GetVideoSurface(), sourceRect, sprite, &targetRect);

 To compile your own app, put your app sources into project/jni/application dir, and change symlink "src" to point to your app, then launch script ChangeAppSettings.sh - it will ask few questions and modify some Java code.